miniscruff/scopie/docs/specification/logic.md

 # Allow rules

-Scopie flow works as a nested for loop iterating over the actor rules and action scopes.
+Scopie flow works as a nested for loop iterating over the rules and scopes.

 ## Matching